EXPERIMENTAL FILMS & VIDEOS

-Rohesia Hamilton Metcalfe has been making experimental videos and films since 1984—exploring an edge between formal experimentation and personal/social issues.
-She has invented her own lexicon, using texts and visuals with quirky and surprising rhythms and associations.
+Rohesia Hamilton Metcalfe made experimental videos and films from 1982-2006—exploring an edge between formal experimentation and personal/social issues.
+She used texts and visuals with quirky and surprising rhythms and associations.
 Her work asks us to look again at things we might have thought we knew already. [more]

 Experimental video in which the relationship of a mother with her two young daughters is examined—finding the terrain chaotic and hardly conforming to prior expectations.